Dewesoft X offers two different time base types for multiple graphs on the X-axis: single time axis or multiple time axes.

-IMPORTANT: This way of changing Y-axis can't be done in Design mode - available only in Run mode.
+IMPORTANT: This way of changing the Y-axis can't be done in Design mode - available only in Run mode.

 If you want to change the Y-axis for any input, the recorder offers two possibilities:

-- Enter values You may enter the values by yourself - simply click on the number at both extremes and then type in a new number.
+Image 62: Manually entering scaling values You may enter the values by yourself - simply click on the number at both extremes and then type in a new number.
 This is possible when the cursor has the following appearance: A grey outlined box around the scale value indicates the selected channel.

-Additional auto scale functions
+Additional auto-scale functions

-Dewesoft X offers additional auto scale functions when you press keys together with the left or right mouse button (it only works in the area left of the graph, where the scale is):
+Dewesoft X offers additional auto-scale functions when you press keys together with the left or right mouse button (it only works in the area left of the graph, where the scale is):